wwidea/feedbacker/README.md

 *  At least Rails 3.1.3
 *  The Rails Asset Pipeline
 *  Jquery
+*  That you have a User class with email and name methods (name can be configured to something else)
 *  and probably some other things that we've failed to mention.

 Installation